-Fleshlights are really great products; they’re some of the most advanced and enjoyable sex toys on the market (read more about how to choose the best Fleshlight).
+Fleshlights are really great products; they’re some of the most advanced and enjoyable sex toys on the market (read more about what is the best Fleshlight).
 But if there is one thing about them I would change it’s the size - they’re just a little bit too big to be perfect.
 So, while I am always pleased to try a new texture, I am even more pleased when I get the chance to sample one of the smaller Fleshlight models: the Go Surge.

 Fleshlight Go Surge Review